History of Croatia: Anti-Court struggles period

-Ottoman expansion
+Ottoman invasions

-As the Ottoman expansion into Europe started, Croatian lands became a place of permanent warfare.
+Serious Ottoman attacks on Croatian lands began after the fall of Bosnia to the Ottomans in 1463.
+At this point main Ottoman attacks were not yet directed towards Central Europe, with Vienna as its main objective, but towards renaissance Italy with Croatia standing on their way between.
+As the Ottomans launched expansion further into Europe, Croatian lands became a place of permanent warfare.
 This period of history is considered to be one of the direst for the people living in Croatia.
 Baroque poet Pavao Ritter Vitezović subsequently described this period of Croatian history as "two centuries of weeping Croatia".
-Serious Ottoman attacks on Croatian lands began after the fall of Bosnia to the Ottomans in 1463.
-At this point main Ottoman attacks were not yet directed towards Central Europe, with Vienna as its main objective, but towards the Italy with Croatia standing in their way between.

 Armies of Croatian nobility fought numerous battles to counter the Ottoman akinji and martolos raids.
-The Ottoman forces frequently raided the Croatian countryside, plundering towns and villages, then captured the local inhabitants as slaves.
-These "scorched earth" tactics, also called "The Small War", were usually conducted once a year and were intended to soften up the region's defenses, but didn't result in actual conquest of territory.
+The Ottoman forces frequently raided the Croatian countryside, plundering towns and villages and captured the local inhabitants as slaves.
+These "scorched earth" tactics, also called "The Small War", were usually conducted once a year with intention to soften up the region's defenses, but didn't result in actual conquest of territory.
+According to historian James Tracy, the armies Croatian ban could muster proved too few to counter akinji raids along the long border with the Ottoman Empire.
+On the other hand, armies of Croatian nobility could never mobilize fast enough to intercept akinji raids "head on", instead, Croatians hoped to intercept Ottoman raiders on their return, as they were slowed down by their booty and hostages.